-A vehicle’s air conditioner is essential for supplying the driver and passengers with cool air when temperatures are warm or hot outside.
-To ensure the interior doesn’t get filled with polluted air, the air conditioner has a filter known as a cabin filter which catches all the carbon, dirt particles, and other debris that would otherwise enter the vehicle.
+A vehicle’s HVAC system is essential for circulating fresh air inside the cabin of your vehicle.
+To ensure the interior doesn’t get filled with polluted air, the HVAC system has a filter known as a cabin filter which catches all the carbon, dirt particles, and other debris that would otherwise enter the vehicle.

 The filter will not last forever, though, because this debris will eventually build up to the point where the filter gets clogged and can no longer do its job.
 This means you need to either clean or replace the filter.

-The 5 Steps of Cleaning a Vehicle’s Cabin Air Filter
+5 Steps of Cleaning a Cabin Air Filter

 Most quick lube establishments will recommend that you replace your cabin filter if it looks just a little bit clogged or dirty.
 What you need to understand is that filters do not get completely clogged right away.